Rebuilding Egypt's tarnished police

 "There were 40 to 50 of us crammed into a small room," Mr Mehanna recounts.
 "They covered our heads with black plastic bags, beat us and insulted us.
 I don't want to go into details but they also abused me sexually with a stick."

-"They tied ropes around our necks and made us pretend to be dogs and called us women's names."'We protect people'
+"They tied ropes around our necks and made us pretend to be dogs and called us women's names."

 After he was released, Mr Mehanna filed a court complaint against the police officers who abused him but he says it has got nowhere.